Family Travel

 11. Lake Tahoe, California

 California, where you can surf and ski in one day, has quite a few snowy mountains, but none as epic as what’s found around picturesque Lake Tahoe, which straddles the border of Nevada.
-It has a whopping 15 ski resorts, which makes it a veritable playground for snow sports that take advantage of literally hundreds of lifts.
+It has a whopping 15 ski resorts, which makes it a playground for snow sports that take advantage of literally hundreds of lifts.
 The hardest part is choosing where to ski or snowboard since there’s truly something for every ability level.

-Palisades Tahoe (formerly Squaw Valley Resort) is the largest and its village is typically thrumming with live music and happy screams from kids on a bungee-jump tramp or at SnowVentures, where there’s tubing and mini snowmobiles.
-Kids 12 and under can ride the aerial tram to High Camp for free.
 Northstar California Resort is another favorite, where world-class instructors specialize in teaching kids to love sliding on snow.
-The Ritz-Carlton, Lake Tahoe is the only ski-in/ski-out property and features two- and three-bedroom residences, while the kid-friendly Desolation Hotel in South Lake Tahoe—with fire pits and fireplace-studded townhouses—is just five minutes on foot to Heavenly Ski Resort.
+The Ritz-Carlton, Lake Tahoe is the only ski-in/ski-out property and features two- and three-bedroom residences.
+While the kid-friendly Desolation Hotel in South Lake Tahoe—with fire pits and fireplace-studded townhouses—is just five minutes on foot to Heavenly Ski Resort.

 12. Steamboat Springs, Colorado

 Originally known for its healing hot springs as opposed to its snow, this high Rocky Mountains town is now the place to take your kids if you fantasize about them winning a gold medal.
 Three hours from Denver, it’s been dubbed Ski Town, U.S.A.® since it has produced the most Winter Olympians of any North American town.
-Many of those Olympians are now instructors at Steamboat Ski Resort, where littles as young as 2 years old can take private Whippersnapper lessons.
-A massive renovation has produced a fresh area called Greenhorn Ranch dedicated to novice skiers and riders, too.

-For even more fun amid the trademarked Champagne Powder® snow, track down the snowcat–turned–taco truck called Taco Beast, or book the family a Haymaker Sleigh Ride Dinner, which involves cuddling up on a moonlit horse-drawn sleigh ride from the cozy-chic Steamboat Grand hotel, where condos and penthouses come with kitchens and plenty of hangout space for kids and adults alike.
+For even more fun amid the trademarked Champagne Powder® snow, track down the snowcat–turned–taco truck called Taco Beast.
+Or book the family a Haymaker Sleigh Ride Dinner, which involves cuddling up on a moonlit horse-drawn sleigh ride from the cozy-chic Steamboat Grand hotel, where condos and penthouses come with kitchens and plenty of hangout space for kids and adults alike.